The Ultimate Website Glow Up: Our Design & Redesign Process and Strategy

 If this is a brand-new website, we’ll set you up with hosting, connect your domain name, and perform additional tests.
 For redesigns, some testing may need to wait until your domain name is connected.
 Rest assured, we’ll ensure everything is running smoothly before going live!

-Once the desktop version of your website is finalized, we’ll move on to mobile development—an essential step since approximately 60% of users will visit your website on a smartphone, compared to 38% on desktop and only 2% on tablet (though these numbers can vary depending on your target audience).
+Once the desktop version of your website is finalized, we’ll move on to mobile development—an essential step since 60% or more of users will visit your website on smartphones, compared to 38% on desktops and only 2% on tablets.
+Keep in mind these numbers can vary depending on your target audience, industry, and location.
 Glow Up ensures your website is fully responsive across all viewports, delivering a seamless user experience regardless of device.

 This phase typically takes about half a week or longer, depending on the complexity of the design.
 Once mobile development is complete, we’ll send you another feedback link so you can review and request any necessary changes.
 At this stage, you should have plenty of revision hours left, but if additional work is required, any extra hours will be added to your next invoice.